valera86/yuinchien.github.io/src/projects/travel-log.md

 cover: "./../images/travel-log/cover.png"
 ---

-<div class="text">I keep my travel records in a Google Spreadsheet to track the cities and dates over the years.
+<div class="text">An open source sheet-to-site template for personal travel log.
 This project aims to surface travel patterns that might be hidden and shed new light on the relationship between people and places.
-The template is open sourced under MIT license on <a href="https://github.com/yuinchien/traces.report" target="_blank">Github</a>, checkout the sample website: <a href="https://traces.report" target="_blank">https://traces.report</a>.</div>
+The template is open sourced under MIT license on <a href="https://github.com/yuinchien/traces.report" target="_blank">Github</a>.
+Project website: <a href="https://traces.report" target="_blank">https://traces.report</a>.</div>

 <div class="row two">
   <img src="./../images/travel-log/200.png" />